craig-davis/craig-davis.github.io/_posts/2020-11-22-WEN-4214-Drill-Press-Unboxing-and-Review.markdown

 ![WEN 4214 Shipping Box](/img/posts/wen-4214-drill-press/thumbnails/0105-drill-press-box.small.jpg)

 The drill press was well packaged in styrofoam.
-All of the exposed metal had a coat of protectant grease, and it removed easily with mineral spirits.
-There was no rust on any of the parts.
+All of the exposed metal had a coat of protectant grease and there was no rust on any of the parts.

 ![Drill Press Accessories](/img/posts/wen-4214-drill-press/thumbnails/0110-drill-press-accesories.small.jpg)